isubirana/compareGroups/README.md

 ## Exporting the table

-You can export the table in different formats:

-- PDF, Excel, Word, LaTeX
+Once the table is created, this can be printed on the R console or can be exported in different formats, such as PDF, Excel, Word or LaTex code.

 ```
 export2pdf(tab, file = "example.pdf")